-Unfortunately, many people suffer from digestive problems like bloating, cramping, gas, abdominal pain, diarrhea and constipation for a variety of reasons.
+Unfortunately, many people experience digestive problems like bloating, cramping, gas, abdominal pain, diarrhea, and constipation for various reasons.

-However, even a healthy person can experience digestive problems due to things such as a lack of fiber or probiotic-rich foods in their diet.
+However, even a healthy person can experience digestive problems due to a lack of fiber or probiotic-rich foods.

 Here are the 19 best foods to improve your digestion.

 Yogurt is made from milk that has been fermented, typically by lactic acid bacteria.

 However, not all yogurt contains probiotics.
 When shopping, be sure to look for “live and active cultures” on the package.

 Yogurt contains probiotics, which can aid digestion by promoting healthy bacteria in your digestive tract.